 Born in Cairns in 1955.
 Howard commenced an artistic career with studies at the Queensland College of Art in Brisbane in 1976.
-She worked as a photographic correspondent and editorial artist at The Cairns Post in the 1980s and worked as an art lecturer at Tropical North Queensland Institute of TAFE in the 1990s.
-Howard has curated, coordinated, and exhibited in 40 plus key exhibitions.
+She worked as a photographic correspondent and editorial artist at The Cairns Post in the 1980s and worked as an art lecturer at Tropical North Queensland Institute of TAFE from 1997 until 2007.
+Howard has curated, coordinated, and exhibited in 30 plus key exhibitions.

 Lenore Howard is a founding member of the Kick Arts Collective Inc. 1993 and was part of the inaugural Kick Arts exhibition The Fish John West Regrets curated by Chris Downie.
 She then coordinated the seminal feminist show produced by Kick Arts Collective at the nascent Cairns Regional Gallery in 1995.
 Titled No Piece of Cake, and curated by former Lynne Seear, former Deputy Director at QAGOMA, the exhibition included the work of Howard and fifteen female contemporaries.
-That same year Howard exhibited at Queensland Art Gallery in the show, Regions and Rituals, with her work resultingly entering the State gallery’s permanent collection.
+That same year Howard exhibited in the Queensland Art Gallery show, Regions and Rituals, with a work that had been acquired from the Fish John West Regrets exhibition and entered into the State gallery’s permanent collection.
 Since then Howard has exhibited work in London, New York, Paris, Melbourne, Gold Coast, Canberra, Brisbane and Cairns.